Freight Shipping from Atlanta to Philadelphia

 How much does it cost to ship freight from Atlanta to Philadelphia?

-Full truckload (FTL) rates from Atlanta, GA to Philadelphia, PA currently range from $1,860-$2,292 for a standard dry van load over the 865-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Philadelphia, PA currently range $1,860-$2,292 (roughly $2.16-$2.67 per mile over 865 miles).
 LTL shipments typically cost $676-$1,135 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Philadelphia?

-Standard FTL transit from Atlanta to Philadelphia is approximately 16 hrs by truck over 865 miles.
+Standard FTL transit from Atlanta to Philadelphia is approximately 16 hrs by truck over 865 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Inman Yard to Norfolk Southern Philadelphia Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Atlanta to Philadelphia freight?